Dawn of War: Dark Crusade - Review

 Attacking

-The first couple of attacks I led, I simply did my usual, basic (bad) strategy: collect a couple of points, build up a big army and base, and attack all at once with my horde.
+For the first couple of attacks I led, I simply did my usual, basic (bad) strategy: collect a couple of points, build up a big army and base, and attack all at once with my horde.
 This works the first few times.
 Once the enemy starts the battle with more than one base, though, you aren't allowed to take your time anymore.
-By the end, I found one strategy to work the best.
+In the end, I found one strategy to work the best.

 I started each battle by building a barracks and making sure I had 3 squads of marines available almost immediately, along with any of the extra units I had gained from the meta-game.
 I'd have my cheap, nearly useless units capture strategic points close by, while I'd move my mini-army out to the middle of the map.
 Then I'd send my cheapest unit out as a scout, on a one-way trip to find the first base.
 Once located, I would just keep building units, as my mini army would target the main building.
 Once that main building was destroyed, everything else would disappear and I would only have to worry about the remaining enemy base.
 From there, I would place my units at choke points around the remaining base's location to prevent any forces from leaving their area, while I went through the process of conquering the rest of the map and building bases elsewhere.
 This would take about an hour almost every time.